Best Of RFE/RL: Annual Awards

 RFE/RL’s Pakistani Service’s interview with a cleric providing concrete proof of the open collection of money for the Taliban insurgency in neighboring Afghanistan demonstrates how text can have significant impact in the age of social media and TV.
 Short, precise, and timely, it promoted discussion in Pakistan’s media and was shared by leading American experts on the region.

-The courageous team of RFE/RL’s Ukrainian Service’s weekly co-Russian program Schemes is at the frontlines of fighting corruption and it's work is recognized in Ukraine and internationally.
+The courageous team of RFE/RL’s Ukrainian Service’s weekly anti-corruption program Schemes is at the frontlines of fighting corruption and it's work is recognized in Ukraine and internationally.
 Despite facing constant pressure in the form of threats, menacing phone calls, and attacks in public, their stories bring tangible results, including high profile resignations and charges.